 The crime rate of a city is determined by the number of crimes divided by the number of residents.
 In smaller cities, a high crime rate can affect one's quality of life because the likelihood of becoming a victim is high.
 One source that studied crime in Oregon determined that the most dangerous cities included Gresham, Lincoln City, Grants Pass, Newport, Coos Bay, Medford, and Ontario.
 According to FBI crime statistics, Gresham deserves to be on the list, as its 110,000 residents reported 549 violent crimes in 2014, along with 2 murders or non-negligent homicides and over 5,100 property crimes.
 By comparison, Portland, with over 600,000 residents, logged 2,900 violent crimes, 2 murders or non-negligent homicides, and over 32,000 property crimes.

 The Oregon State Police allow registered businesses to obtain criminal background checks on individuals there through their website.
 They also offer information on finding one's own criminal records (fingerprints are required).
 If you are seeking the criminal records of another person, you must send a written request and include the person's name, birthdate and social security number along with a fee.
-Searching on RecordsFinder.com may return the same information.
+Find out Oregon Criminal Records on RecordsFinder.com and get the same information easily.
 The state sex offender registry is available online as well.

 Oregon Court Records

 When a person dies, his will and estate information is entered at the local probate court.
 To search civil court records in Oregon.
 Criminal records may also be found here.

 The state Public Health office is responsible for processing requests for birth, death, and marriage records.
 Many records are not available to the public for 50-100 years and may only be requested by one of the individuals named on the certificate in question.